-30 Haunted Places to Visit Around the World
+30 Most Haunted Places in the World

 Raynham Hall, Norfolk, England

 This gorgeous country home also has a dark past.
-The mysterious “Brown Lady,” rumored to be Lady Dorothy Walpole, was reported to be one of the apparitions to be captured on film in the December 1936 edition of Country Life.
+The mysterious “Brown Lady,” rumored to be Lady Dorothy Walpole, was reported to be one of the apparitions captured on film in the December 1936 edition of Country Life.

-Poveglia Island, Venice Italy
+Poveglia Island, Venice, Italy